BDC Hamburger Icon

 Tips for setting up a system for jury duty absences

 Employee jury duty can significantly impact a business.
-However, implementing a jury duty absence system can make this burden easier.
+However, a jury duty absence system can make this burden easier.
 Follow the below steps to implement your system:

-• Reassure employees that you won’t penalize them for their service.
+• Reassure employees you won’t penalize them for their service.
 Employees worried about their jobs may neglect to tell you about their summons early enough for you to adequately plan for their absence.
 By guaranteeing your employees that jury duty won’t come at the cost of their job, you can circumvent this problem.

 • Set deadlines for jury duty notification.
-In your employee handbook, specify how far in advance employees must inform you that they’ve received a summons.
+In your employee handbook, specify how far in advance employees must inform you they’ve received a summons.
 You should also outline your plans for jury duty pay and covering absent employees’ responsibilities.

 • Create your plan as soon as possible.
 Despite the stresses jury duty can cause a small business, your employees won’t be summoned often.
 While it may not seem urgent, take time to create a plan so you’re not caught off-guard when a key employee is summoned for jury duty during a critical week.

 • Use time and attendance software.
 The best time and attendance software can make it easy to track employees’ jury duty-related absences.
-You’ll be able to plan around the missing employee and integrate any compensation changes into your payroll system.
+You’ll be able to plan around the missing employee and integrate any employee compensation changes into your payroll system.

 • Make plans for your own jury duty absence.
 Business owners and other leadership team members can also be called for jury duty.
 Making a plan for your absence is crucial to ensure operations run smoothly and that nothing gets overlooked.